 The Bureau is committed to meeting established goals set forth under Section 501 for employment of PWD and PWTD.
-To this end, in reviewing Table B1: Total Workforce Table, PWD represent 7.49% and PWTD represent 1.69% of the Bureau's total permanent workforce.
-From FY 2018 to FY 2019, the Bureau's employment of PWD and PWTD increased.
-Of the 2,913 permanent new hires in FY 2019, 8.03% of new hires identified as PWD and 1.51% identified as PWTD.
-Another 141 employees were hired with a disability that was Not Identified, increasing the total percentage of PWD hired to 12.87%.
+In reviewing Table B-1: Total Workforce Table, PWD represent 7.98% and PWTD represent 1.69% of the Bureau's total permanent workforce.